 - the existing industrial areas (Area A to G) will further densify to an average lot coverage of 40% (assuming single storey buildings); - the residential areas in Area H to L will transition to mixed use buildings consisting of an average of 4 storey multifamily residential buildings with ground floor commercial space; and - the residential areas in Area M to Q will transition to and average of 5 storey multifamily residential buildings.

-For the purposes of this study, it was assumed that the industrial areas will be fully developed by 2040, however the residential / commercial areas are expected to take more time to fully densify.
-As a result, the mixed use areas were estimated to be 50% complete by 2040.
-Based on the above, the estimated 2040 land use is summarized in Table 9.
+For the purposes of this study, it was assumed that the industrial areas will be fully developed by 2040.
+Based on the above, the estimated total 2040 land use, including existing buildings / doors is summarized in Table 9.